 Given by The Mansell Collection Ltd, 1978

 - Sir Jacob Epstein (1880-1959), Sculptor.
-Sitter in 67 portraits, Artist of 14 portraits.
+Sitter in 68 portraits, Artist of 14 portraits.

 - Emil Otto ('E.O.')
 Hoppé (1878-1972), Photographer and writer.
-Artist associated with 185 portraits, Sitter in 2 portraits.
+Artist associated with 184 portraits, Sitter in 2 portraits.

-Asquith's Liberal government introduces the Parliament Act to curb the powers of the House of Lords following the clash between the Commons and Lords over the 1909 People's Budget.
+Current affairsAsquith's Liberal government introduces the Parliament Act to curb the powers of the House of Lords following the clash between the Commons and Lords over the 1909 People's Budget.
 The Act removed the Lords' power to veto bills, reduced the length of Parliament from seven to five years, and provided for the payment of MPs.

-Ernest Rutherford discovers the structure of the atom.
+Art and scienceErnest Rutherford discovers the structure of the atom.
 The New Zealand born physicist working in Manchester showed with his Nuclear Model that electrons orbited a nucleus composed of protons and neutrons.
 The discovery paved the way for nuclear physics.

 InternationalThe Polish Chemist, Marie Curie, becomes the first woman to win the Nobel Prize for her discovery in 1898 of the radioactive element, Radon.The Mona Lisa is stolen from the Louvre.
 The masterpiece was missing for two years, during which time suspicion fell on avant-garde poet Guillaume Apollinaire and his friend Pablo Picasso, before Vincenzo Peruggia, an employee of the Louvre, was arrested in Florence.